Wokha: Demographics

 Wokha is the third largest town in Nagaland after Dimapur and Kohima.
 According to the 2011 census, the population is 35,004.
 Wokha has an average literacy rate of 96%; male literacy is 97%, while female literacy is 95%.
 In Wokha, 10.57% of the population is under 6 years of age.
 The majority of the population is Christian (at 92%), with notable minorities following Hinduism (5%) and Islam (2%).

 Lotha (also native language of the region) is the most widely used language, while Nagamese and English are also spoken.

 Tourism

 Wokha's agglomeration consists of Wokha town, Longsa village, Wokha village and Vakhosung.
 Wokha is on the main route from Kohima to Mokokchung and was one of the earliest locations of the Assam Rifles.
 The Government of Nagaland constructed a tourist lodge in Wokha Town.
 The annual Amur falcon migration passes Doyang Dam, which is a 2-hour drive away.
 It also hosts the oldest cricket tournament in North East India, The Winter Cricket Challenge.

 Transportation

-The nearest railhead is Furkating Railway Station in Golaghat, Assam and the nearest airport is Dimapur Airport (IATA: DMU, ICAO: VEMR).
-Taxis and buses are available from every district headquarter in Nagaland to Wokha.
+The nearest railhead is Furkating Railway Station in Golaghat, Assam, and the nearest airport is Dimapur Airport (IATA: DMU, ICAO: VEMR).
+Taxis and buses are available from every district headquarters in Nagaland to Wokha.
 There is a helicopter service from Dimapur.